Laser marking stainless steel

-Co2 laser machines produce laser marking on stainless steel by using a pre-treatment process, a metal marking compound is sprayed onto the surface, this is allowed to dry naturally or can be heated to speed up the process, the laser beam is then passed over the surface bonding the compound to the metal resulting in a permanent mark.
+Co2 laser machines produce laser marking on stainless steel by using a pre-treatment process, a metal marking compound is sprayed onto the surface, this is allowed to dry naturally or can be heated to speed up the process, the laser beam is then passed over the surface bonding the compound to the metal resulting in a permanent mark on stainless steel, brass, aluminium, titanium, chrome plating, nickel and similar metals.,.
 Compounds are available in a variety of forms including tapes, aerosol sprays and pastes we use pastes which is sprayed onto the metal using an airbrush to produce an even coating ensuring correct bonding to the surface.
 Once laser marking is complete the excess compound is wiped or washed off the surface with water.

 Due to the high intensity of the laser, materials such as stainless steel, titanium and most other metals can be marked directly.
 The high pulse power of the laser in combination with a very small laser spot diameter with this method, logos, text, serial numbers and other information can be laser marked onto the material.
 The surface of the material is marked a few microns into the metal and its colour is changed producing a high contrast black to dark grey mark on most metals.
 Stainless steel is the most popular metal used for laser marking.
 There are many advantages to laser marking stainless steel.
 Firstly stainless steel is incredibly durable and available in different grades for durability, 304 is the standard grade but 316 has a better chemical resistance and is less effected by chlorides such as salt and is therefore considered superior, making it the ideal metal choice for laser marking.